Training community health nurses to measure parent–child interaction: a mixed-methods study

-BACKGROUND: This study aims to determine whether the Parental Responsiveness Rating Scale (PaRRiS) completed at child age 24-30 months can be used by community child health nurses (CCHNs) to reliably measure the quality of parent-child interactions in practice.
-METHODS: A mixed-methods design was used involving CCHNs working in public health settings.
+Abstract Background This study aims to determine whether the Parental Responsiveness Rating Scale (PaRRiS) completed at child age 24–30 months can be used by community child health nurses (CCHNs) to reliably measure the quality of parent–child interactions in practice.
+Methods A mixed-methods design was used involving CCHNs working in public health settings.
 Five CCHNs recruited from the North-East of England were trained to use PaRRiS.
-Thirty parent-child dyads attending their routine 24-30-month check were observed.
-Nurses rated parent-child dyads during 5 min of free-play using PaRRiS.
-The free-play sessions were video recorded and rated blind by the first author to the nurse observation.
-Semi-s..View full abstract
+Thirty parent–child dyads attending their routine 24–30-month check were observed.
+Nurses rated parent–child dyads during 5 min of free-pla..View full abstract

 Awarded by European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant